 **If I'm smart, I'll realize I wrote that last paragraph as much for myself as for you, and will remember to return to it time and time again as I continue putting my work out into this world.

 I absolutely love to learn, and I absolutely love to read.
-SO, you can bet I've read lots of fabulous money mindset books that I can't wait to share with you!
+SO, you can bet I've read lots of fabulous books about changing your money mindset that I can't wait to share with you!

 Money Mindset Book #1: Get Rich, Lucky B*tch